Section: Purchasing Index: E-1

 - All purchases not delegated to University departments shall be requisitioned through the Purchasing Office.

-- All Controlled Assets, as defined in the Purchasing Manual, valued at $500 or more must be requisitioned through Purchasing.
+- All Controlled Assets, generally valued at $500 or more, and all Capital Assets considered personal property, generally valued at $5,000 or more, must be requisitioned through Purchasing.

-- All expenditure contracts (any amount) must be initiated through contract management then requisitioned through Purchasing once executed to facilitate required state reporting.
+- Expenditure contracts on state funds for any amount must be initiated through contract management then requisitioned through Purchasing once executed to facilitate required state reporting.

 - Formal Purchase Orders shall be initiated via a Purchase Requisition submitted to Purchasing in electronic workflow.
 Purchasing will follow required bid procedures and shall have final discretion and responsibility for vendor selection and award of requisitioned procurements.

 - Purchasing shall make provisions for emergency, sole source or other proprietary purchases and will make the determination, based on information provided by the department, as to whether requests are sufficiently documented to qualify as a true emergency or sole source purchase.